ibm-cloud-docs/EventStreams/messagehub104.md

     ```
     {: codeblock}

-Where BOOTSTRAP_SERVERS, USERNAME and PASSWORD are the values from your Message Hub service Credentials page in Bluemix.
+where BOOTSTRAP_SERVERS, USERNAME and PASSWORD are the values from your Message Hub service Credentials page in Bluemix.

-If you have any questions, let us know in the comments or on StackOverflow using the message-hub tag.

 <!--
 new topic that includes content from existing topics about samples and migration